-- After landing, lower the throttle stick to the lowest position. - Activate Panic Recovery for 2 seconds, or until the swashplate moves, indicating the servo positions and attitude values have been recorded and trim flight mode has been exited.
+- 1. After landing, lower the throttle stick to the lowest position. - Press and hold the bind/panic switch for 2 seconds, or until the swashplate twitches, indicating the servo positions and attitude values have been recorded and trim flight mode has been exited.